-3. Decide on a course of action.
+Decide on a course of action.
 Evaluate your personal finances to determine if you need to find your next job right away.
 If you don’t have a formal degree, would it fit into your life to go back to college or trade school?
-The unemployment percentage is much lower for workers with a Bachelor’s Degree or higher.
-Will you look for the same type of job in the same industry, or is a point where you could consider a career change?
+Will you look for the a similar job in the same industry, or is this a point where you could consider a career change?
 Think about what companies you have always wanted to work at.
-Target those companies.
+Target those companies!

-7. Don’t expect a job to find you – it takes active work to find a job.
-It is great to post your resume on job boards for recruiters to find.
-You should actively apply for jobs, and follow up via phone on the status of your application.
+Don’t expect a job to find you.
+Actively post your resume to job boards for recruiters to find and follow up via phone on the status of your application.
 However, 60-80% of jobs are found through networking.
 Get out there and talk to previous colleagues, managers, friends and family.
 Join industry groups if you have not already, both in person and on LinkedIn.
 Make sure everyone knows that you are looking.
-Personally, I found my new role by networking with a former colleague who had worked at Adecco in the past.